 So: Always ask.
 Every.
 Last.
 Time.
 You won’t be any worse off if the answer is no, and you’ll postpone the doughnut hole experience if the pharmacist answers in the affirmative.

 Now, about those Part D premiums.
 While companies set their rates, Medicare limits the surcharge available to them, based on income.
 Here’s a quick look:

 Medigap and Retiree Coverage

-If a senior has retiree coverage from a previous employer, he or she must still enroll in Medicare Parts A and B, because Medicare is the primary insurer, always paying first.
-The retiree’s private health plan becomes the secondary insurer, filling in gaps in coverage.
+Seniors with retiree coverage from a past employer still must enroll in Medicare Parts A & B, because Medicare is the primary insurer.
+The retiree’s private health plan becomes the secondary insurer, filling gaps in coverage.

-Seniors need to compare program costs to discern the best combination of plans.
-For example, in some cases, retiree insurance plus Medicare might cost more than Medicare plus a Medigap policy.
+Seniors should compare program costs to determine the most advantageous combination of plans.
+Occasionally, retiree insurance combined with Original Medicare might result in higher out-of-pocket expenses than Medicare plus a carefully crafted Medigap policy.

-Even though Medicare has vastly improved the ability of seniors to afford their health care, premiums, deductibles, co-pays and supplemental policies can still strain a retiree’s budget.
+While Medicare has vastly improved seniors’ ability to afford medical care, we’ve seen how premiums, deductibles, copays, and add-on policies can strain retirees’ budgets.

 To keep up with their medical bills, especially if they’re in financial trouble, seniors may need the services of a debt management professional who offers debt settlement or debt consolidation.
 In a worst-case scenario, deeply indebted seniors might need to consider bankruptcy.

 Seniors with other assets, such a house with substantial equity, could consider a home-equity loan, a home-equity line of credit (HELOC), or a reverse mortgage.
 Each scheme would allow the homeowner to tap his or her equity while retaining ownership and tackling medical costs.